KeithSloan/MQTT_LPS331AP_Client/README.md

 ## MQTT installationm

-For MQTT you need to install mosquitto which can be done by following the [instructions](http://mosquitto.org/2013/01/mosquitto-debian-repository/)
+For MQTT you need to install mosquitto which can be done by following these [instructions](http://mosquitto.org/2013/01/mosquitto-debian-repository/)

 ### Paho Client Library